 Mental Health for College Students

-Mental health encompasses one’s emotional, psychological, and social wellbeing, and is an essential component of overall health.
 College can be one of the most exciting and transformative periods of a person’s life, but it also brings unique challenges, especially when it comes to mental health.
 Academic pressures, social changes, and the transition to adulthood can lead to overwhelming stress, anxiety, or even depression.
 In this guide, we’ll explore why mental health care is crucial for college students, common challenges they face, and how to seek support when it’s needed most.

 Why Mental Health Matters in College